sosadetz/ecco-kg/README.md

 - assertions/
 	- JSON example assertions drawn from Clarkson's _An Essay on Slavery_ and Addison and Steele's _The Spectator_.
 - images/
-	- `pilot_graph.png` - Neo4j visualization of the pilot graph, excluding leaf nodes
+	- `1_pilot_graph.png` - Neo4j visualization of the pilot graph, excluding leaf nodes
-	- `kg_master_schema.png` - Illustrates the graph's schema, including nodes and edges
+	- `2_kg_master_schema.png` - Illustrates the graph's schema, including nodes and edges
-	- `smith_slavery_passages` - A segment of the graph showing passages from Smith's _Wealth of Nations_ that discuss concepts related to slavery.
+	- `3_smith_slavery_passages.png` - A segment of the graph showing passages from Smith's _Wealth of Nations_ that discuss concepts related to slavery.
-    -  `agents_gallery` - People mentioned in our pilot corpus, sorted by birthdate.
+    -  `4_agents_gallery.pdf` - People mentioned in our pilot corpus, sorted by birthdate.
 This gallery was developed using the Wikidata Query Service, so only persons with Wikidata Q-IDs and associated images are represented.
 More suitable as a teaching resource, this gallery is meant meerely to provide an illustrative example, indicating the sorts of questions that become newly possible to ask through this graph.

 ### Citation